Diego Rodríguez de Lucero

 Diego Rodríguez de Lucero was a priest and inquisitor of the Kingdom of Castile based in Córdoba between 1499 and 1507.
 His harsh and unjust persecutions created a reign of terror, and eventually he was removed from office.

 Origins

 The birth date of Diego Rodríguez de Lucero is unknown, but he seems to have been born in Moguer.

-This was a region where many of the people were converts from Judaisim or Islam, which perhaps helps explain his fanaticism.
+This was a region where many of the people were converts from Judaism or Islam, which perhaps helps explain his fanaticism.

 His parents were Juan Lucero and Marina Rodriguez.

 He received a bachelor's degree in Law and a degree in Theology.

 He became a prelate and a canon of Seville.

 There is an early reference to Rodríguez de Lucero working as an inquisitor in Jerez de la Frontera, followed by a reference to him in mid-1492 in Córdoba asking for a position as a schoolmaster in Almería.

 He may not have got that job, but in later documents he is given the title of schoolmaster.

 In 1495 he was a judge of confiscated assets in Jerez de la Frontera.